-The second method has "auto-correlation", as samples $v_i$ and $v{i+1}$ are likely to be "near" each other (either since K is local, or because it did not accept new state).
+The second method has "auto-correlation" is samples v_i and v{i+1} are likely to be "near" each other (either since K is local, or because it did not accept new state).

 Officially, we should take on every s steps, where s depends on the degree of auto-correlation.
 But in practice, we take all n samples, but treat them (for purpose of bounds) as n/s samples.